 iMHARS can be used in schools to research current practice, identify where things are working well, areas for improvement and next steps.
 Schools are encouraged to reflect on what support is in place to meet the needs of all pupils; for the most vulnerable pupils, for those at risk, and preventative measures for all pupils.

-Click on each of the iMHARS components to see the supporting practices.
+Select each of the iMHARS components to see the supporting practices:

 - A culture of mutual respect, recognition and affirmation, modelled by staff behaviour

 - Leadership and school development plans that support health and wellbeing

 - Whole school policies and their consistent implementation